posi-olomo/padie-extended/README.md

     Automatically identify the language of input text across supported Nigerian languages.

 -   🧑‍🤝‍🧑 **Community Contributions**
-    An open platform for developers, linguists, and AI enthusiasts to contribute datasets, models, and features.
+    An open platform for developers, linguists, and AI enthusiasts to contribute models and features.

 ---

 ## 🚫 Dataset Contributions
-**Please do NOT submit datasets to this repository.** All dataset contributions should be made to the [original Padie repository]([link](https://github.com/sir-temi/Padie)).
+**Please do NOT submit datasets to this repository.** All dataset contributions should be made to the [original Padie repository](https://github.com/sir-temi/Padie).
 This ensures all Padie-based projects benefit from your contributions.

 ## ✅ What You CAN Contribute Here: